ap-atul/Torpido/README.md

 Librosa has stft and istft (short time fourier transform) Opencv also has a laplacian method  (Hankel) (performs similar to FFT)

+## Wavelet Transform
+Looking at performances, WT performs well and faster than SFT or FFT.
 Note: Using WWavelet Transform to de noise, since the performance with FFT was very slow and memory consumption very high.
 PyWaveletes is a great lib for using wavelets
 Defaults: wavelet : db4; level : 1; mode = soft; method: per